asafonov/tgirc/README.md

 tgirc started on 127.0.0.1:9099
 ```

-If you see something like this, you may connect to your localhost machine on port 9099 with your irc client to use it.
-You need to login to tgirc server.
-By default nick is `tgirc` and password is `tgirc`.
+If you see something like this, you may connect to your localhost machine.
 Here is and example for `irssi`:

 ```
 servers = (